-- I agree to work on decreasing suicidal behaviors and thoughts. - I agree to work on decreasing self-harming behaviors and thoughts. - I agree to attend all scheduled individual therapy sessions.
+- •I agree to work on decreasing suicidal behaviors and thoughts. - •I agree to work on decreasing self-harming behaviors and thoughts. - •I agree to attend all scheduled individual therapy sessions.
 If I am sick, or in an emergency, I will call to cancel my appointment.
-Missing THREE consecutive individual sessions will require renegotiating the therapy contract. - I agree to work on my therapy interfering behaviors (examples: not being attentive, not collaborating with the therapist, noncompliance with treatment) and to talk about my therapist's therapy interfering behaviors (examples: taking extreme positions, being disrespectful). - I agree to work on building a more worthwhile life. - I agree to attend and participate in the Life Skills Group.
-Missing three consecutive or five total sessions in twelve weeks terminates my membership in the Intensive Life Skills Program, and would require re-application when the next segment begins or applying for re-admittance into group. - I understand and agree that my therapist and skills trainers will be discussing my progress in consultation and professional supervision.
+Missing THREE consecutive individual sessions will require renegotiating the therapy contract. - •I agree to work on my therapy interfering behaviors (examples: not being attentive, not collaborating with the therapist, noncompliance with treatment) and to talk about my therapist's therapy interfering behaviors (examples: taking extreme positions, being disrespectful). - •I agree to work on building a more worthwhile life. - I agree to attend and participate in the Life Skills Group.
+DBT group attendance policy is as follows: - olf you miss two group sessions in a row, your therapist will pull you out of group for a minimum of two weeks to reassess your commitment to group.
+It is expected when you return to group, that you will make amends for your absences. - olf you miss two group sessions in a row again, your therapist will pull you out of group until the next module begins.
+It is expected when you return to group, that you will make amends for your absences. - olf you miss two group sessions in a row again, your therapist will pull you out of group and you will not be able to restart a DBT group at Healing Connections Therapy Center for one year. - •I understand and agree that my therapist and skills trainers will be discussing my progress in consultation and professional supervision.